 How To Sue A Hospital For Negligence

-As mentioned, medical professionals owe their patients a duty of care.
+As mentioned, medical professionals owe a duty of care to the patients they treat.
 This extends to those working in a hospital, such as surgeons, doctors, and nurses.
 The duty placed on them requires them to provide care that meets the correct standard.

 In order to sue a hospital for negligence, you must be able to meet the eligibility criteria for medical negligence claims.
 These are:

-• You suffered avoidable harm as a result.
+- You suffered avoidable harm as a consequence.

 What Is The Time Limit To Sue A Hospital For Negligence?

-There are exceptions to this limitation period, such as if the party is under the age of 18 or they lack the mental capacity to start their own claim.
+There are exceptional circumstances to this limitation period, such as if the party is beneath the age of 18 or they lack the mental capacity required to start their own claim.

 For further guidance on the time limits and eligibility criteria for hospital negligence claims, please contact an advisor on the number above.